-- revenue associated with shipments in transit, which are based on historical freight car movement data as well as average cycle times to move commodities from their origin to their final destination or interchange; - future adjustments to revenue or accounts receivable for billing corrections, billing discounts, bad debts and allowances for doubtful accounts; - future adjustments to revenue for overcharge claims filed by customers, which are based on historical cash paid to customers for rate overcharges as a percentage of total billing; and - incentive-based refunds to customers, which are primarily based on customers achieving certain volume thresholds and are recorded as a reduction to revenue on the basis of management's best estimate of the projected liability.
-This estimate is based on historical activity, current volume levels and a forecast of future volume.
+- revenue associated with shipments in transit, which are based on historical freight car movement data as well as average cycle times to move commodities from their origin to their final destination or interchange; - adjustments to revenue for billing corrections, billing discounts and bad debts or to accounts receivable for allowances for doubtful accounts; - adjustments to revenue for overcharge claims filed by customers, which are based on historical cash paid to customers for rate overcharges as a percentage of total billing; - incentive-based refunds to customers, which are primarily based on customers achieving certain volume thresholds and are recorded as a reduction to revenue on the basis of management's best estimate of the projected liability (this estimate is based on historical activity, current volume levels and a forecast of future volume); and - revenue for customer volume commitments not met.

-The Respondent regularly updates the estimates described above based on historical experience.
-All other revenue, such as demurrage, switching and other incidental charges is recorded upon completion of the service.
+The Respondent regularly updates the estimates described above based on historical experience and current conditions.
+All other revenue, such as demurrage, switching and other incidental charges, is recorded upon completion of the service.